 What Sewing Machine Needles to Keep In Your Sewing Box

 Choosing a sewing needle may seem very complicated with all the options, but just know in many cases, there are several right answers for needles that will work.

-If you’re not sure what you need when you first purchase your sewing machine, I’d recommend purchasing universal needles, sharp needles, ballpoint or stretch needles, and topstitch needles, each in a few different sizes.
+If you’re unsure what you need when you first purchase your sewing machine, I’d recommend purchasing universal needles, sharp needles, ballpoint or stretch needles, and topstitch needles, each in a few different sizes.

 If you want to sew leather or have other specific needs such as twin needle stitching, add those specialty needles to your collection as well.